 Knowing the backstory of Jesus’ statement, the disciples were surely filled with frustration.
 Another 40 years!
-Like the Jews in the exile, they would be asking when is this war going to end?!
+Like the Jews in the exile, they would be asking when is this state of war going to end?!

 “And it came to pass in the seventh year, in the fifth month, the tenth day of the month, that certain of the elders of Israel came to enquire of the LORD, and sat before me.”
 (Ezekiel 20)

 The exact date is given for a reason so let’s pull it into context.
 Years cycle around so let’s check out the month and day, like December 25th, or February 14th.

 “in the fifth month, on the seventh day of the month, which is the nineteenth year of king Nebuchadnezzar king of Babylon, came Nebuzaradan, captain of the guard, a servant of the king of Babylon, unto Jerusalem: And he burnt the house of the LORD, and the king’s house, and all the houses of Jerusalem, and every great man’s house burnt he with fire.
 And brake down the walls of Jerusalem round about.
 Now the rest of the people that were left in the city, and the fugitives that fell away to the king of Babylon, with the remnant of the multitude, did Nebuzaradan the captain of the guard carry away.
 But…left of the poor of the land to be vinedressers and husbandmen.”
 (II Kings 25:8-12)

 Aha!
 Naturally the Jews memorialized the destruction of the temple and Jerusalem.